 Field masks on updates

 Update endpoints accept an optionalupdate_mask.
-When present, only the fields listed in the mask apply.
-The API ignores everything else on the request object.
+When present, only the fields listed in the mask apply, and the API ignores everything else on the request object.
 When absent, every non-empty mutable field on the request object applies.

 | Path | Applies to | Purpose |